andrew-wja/instrumentor/SoftboundCETS.md

 Metadata for local variables is stored on the stack in more local variables.
 However, that metadata also lives in registers while it is being created.
-In the case where the metadata corresponds to a `SAFE` pointer, we known that it has not changed since it was created.
+In the case where the metadata corresponds to a `SAFE` pointer, we know that it has not changed since it was created.
 This means we can keep it live in registers, rather than reload it from local variables.
 Consider the following snippet.
 We create local variables with `alloca` for the metadata for a 16 byte